50+ Expertly Curated Things to Do in Rome (2025)

 Top Things to Do in Rome: Must-See Attractions

-Rome’s most iconic sights can be explored in a day or two, leaving time to enjoy the city beyond the tourist hotspots.
+Rome is full of must-see attractions, and many of the top things to do in Rome can be explored in just a day or two—leaving plenty of time to enjoy the city beyond the usual tourist hotspots.

 Start at the Colosseum, Roman Forum, and Palatine Hill — ancient Rome comes alive here, from the Colosseum’s grandeur to the Forum’s crumbling temples and Palatine Hill’s sweeping views.